Alongside with training and capacity-building activity, TSR promotes a policy-oriented research stream on local aspects of regulation.

 FIELD | Framework of Incentives to Empower Local Decision-makers

-The Turin School of Local Regulation is developing a multidisciplinary methodology for the analysis of local actors, incentives and information endowment that surround and lie behind the success or the failure of local services, infrastructures and projects, defining the playing field where their realization takes place.
+The Turin School of Regulation is developing a multidisciplinary methodology for the analysis of local actors, incentives and information endowment that surround and lie behind the success or the failure of local services, infrastructures and projects, defining the playing field where their realization takes place.
 The methodology aims to narrow the gap between the result of academic research and daily decisions making process in relevant context as local public service regulation, project life cycle, local welfare policies.
 Visit FIELD webpage.

 PRIMI | Privatization Regulation in Italy, Mexico and India